Your staff are your

 strongest defence.

-Why security training in East Africa is different
+Why locally relevant security training is different

-We design training specifically for East African organisations:
+We design training specifically for African organisations:

 - Phishing simulations use locally-relevant pretexts (BNR compliance notifications, RRA tax alerts, local bank security notices)